Xfinity Remote Flashes Green Then Red: Causes and Easy Fixes

 🔦 Conducting a Simple IR Function Test

-Accumulated dust, debris, or liquid spills on the remote can cause button glitches.
+Dust, debris, or spills can cause button glitches.
+A quick cleaning often restores reliable input.

 To clean: